 Balloons: Use balloons to celebrate.
 Some balloons rise, while others do not.
 The difference is the air inside.
 Helium is invisible, but we can see its effects on the balloon.

 Learn the story of your church: Talk to an older member of your church or research the history of your congregation.
-Ask what it was like when they started going to church.
+Ask members what the church was like when they began attending.
 Share your own memories of Sunday School, church, and people who have been important in helping you grow in faith.

 Make decorations: Make a banner, draw some pictures, or find another way to express the day artistically.
 Post your creations around your home as reminders of the gift of the Holy Spirit and the church.